 Understanding Home Insurance: Everything You Need To Know

-Coverage helps you feel safe in an uncertain world, but it can sometimes be misleading.
-You may not have all the coverage you think you do.
+Insurance is meant to provide peace of mind in an uncertain world—but without a clear understanding of how your policy works, that sense of security can be misleading.
+You may not have the coverage you think you do.

 What Is Homeowners Insurance?